deathblade666/crew_themes/README.md

 ## Theme Options

-below is a list of the various themeing options and what elements that effect, the listed elements may not be the only ones affected by the associated option.
+below is a list of the various themeing options and what elements they effect, the listed elements may not be the only ones affected by the associated option.

 |Category|Name|Effected Elements|
 |--|--|--|